COVID-19 In Pittsburgh: Allegheny County Issues Stay-At-Home Public Health Advisory

 WATCH: County Officials Give Update On Coronavirus

-Health Department Director Dr. Debra Bogen announced the advisory, saying the rise in cases was “very concerning.”
+Health Department Director Dr. Debra Bogen announced the advisory, which is effective immediately, saying the rise in cases was “very concerning.”

 “For the past few weeks, I’ve asked people to follow the rules, curtail gatherings and parties, stay home except for essentials and wear masks,” Dr. Debra Bogen said.